seinecle/lexicons-for-sentiment-analysis/README.md

 2. most (but not all) of the lexicons come with a license restricting their use to non commercial research.
 The license is mentioned in the README files of each folder.

-3. if you use any of these lexicons, please cite the reference coming with it (link in the READMes of the folders).
+3. if you use any of these lexicons, please cite the reference coming with it (link in the READMEs of the folders).

 # Formatting
 All lexicons follow the same format, to make it easy to parse them in one go.
 They are tab-separated (.tsv) in the following way:

 > field 1: term

 > field 2: the valence

 - 1st field: the term.
 It can be a unigram, bigram or ngram, an out-of-dictionary word, or a non word (emoji, abbreviation, emoticon, etc.)